KML-Fig09/ComputerPeripherals/README.md

-# YOLOv5 Computer Peripherals Object Detection
+# Pilot Project: YOLOv5 Computer Peripherals Object Detection

-**This model is a custom YOLOv5 Object Detection model.
-I am using what I learned from building this model to create an optimised object detection model for the final project of my MSc.
+**This pilot project develops a YOLOv5 Object Detection model for detecting computer peripherals in Twitch streams.
+The successes and failures of this project contribute extensively to the progress of an advanced YOLOv5 model, with custom CBAM module, created as a final project contributing to my Master of Science.
 Though this project earned a distinction, there's plenty to improve on too.
-Going forward, I am now improving my handling of datasets (now using and augmenting multiple), as well as developing a usable application and further 3D reconstruction of the detected objects.
+The primary issue with this model was the data, or lack thereof, it was trained on.
+Additionally, a lack of vision regardings steps which were applied afterwards.
+These are handled in the final project, also found on this Github, by preprocessing, combining, and augmenting 7 different Roboflow datasets for training - as well as developing a tracking (Norfair) and Segmentation (SAM) pipeline post-detections.

 This repository contains the Jupyter Notebook titled **"YOLOV5_ObjectDetection.ipynb"**.
 This notebook was developed in **Google Colab** and is intended to be run within that environment.